A. Curricular/Research/Programmatic Needs

-While no formal academic program exists at MSU in popular culture, the Nye Collection serves and supports numerous University departments whose faculty and students pursue interests in the study of popular culture.
-These include American Thought and Language, history, psychology, anthropology, art, racial and ethnic studies, political science, education, literature, communications, and American studies.
+While no formal academic program exists at MSU in popular culture, the Nye Collection serves and supports numerous MSU colleges, departments, and programs whose faculty and students pursue interests in the study of popular culture.
+These include Writing, Rhetoric, and American Cultures; history; English; art, political science, education, literature, communications, and American studies.

 Besides providing for the research needs of MSU's faculty, graduate, and undergraduate populations, the Nye Collection also serves as an excellent resource for visiting researchers and leisure readers.

 B. History of the Collection/Existing Strengths and Emphases.

 The beginnings of a popular culture collection at the Michigan State University Libraries dates from the late 1960's.
 Faculty members with interests in popular culture and the Special Collections staff began to draw together existing resources and acquire additional materials to form a popular culture collection.
 A significant collection of American western fiction and a large group of detective and mystery novels had been purchased earlier, as had a nearly complete set of "Deadwood Dick" dime novels.
 Gifts of substantial numbers of Tom Swift and Horatio Alger books had already become part of Special Collections.
 Within a short time the collection grew, through purchase and through gifts, to include representatives from nearly every major genre of the popular arts in print.